 v3.5: Acacia - Chrono Echo and Marian - Aquila

-The two new girls released this patch (Longyan and Fritia).
+The two new girls released this patch (Longyan - Divine Fox and Fritia - Sparkdrive).

 Not being able to select the two new girls released this patch is not a problem, as you can just pull for Longyan directly on her gacha banners, and Fritia will be given away for free later in the patch.